WICG/nav-speculation/prerendering-same-site.md

 For an API-by-API analysis of the restrictions in prerendering browsing contexts, see [this section of the spec](https://wicg.github.io/nav-speculation/prerendering.html#intrusive-behaviors).
 The following section outlines the reasoning behind the proposed restrictions.

-### No cross-origin navigations
+### No cross-site navigations

-If the prerendering browsing context navigates to a different origin, then it will be immediately discarded before a request to that other origin is sent.
+If the prerendering browsing context navigates to a different site, then it will be immediately discarded before a request to that other site is sent.
 As such, it will no longer be used for any future activation.

+This includes both cases where the initial request redirects to a different site through the `Location` header, or cases where the navigation occurs after the initial document is loaded, via mechanisms like the `location.href` setter or the `<meta http-equiv="refresh">` element.

+### Cross-origin same-site navigations require opt-in

+If the prerendering browsing context navigates to a different origin that is still same-site, then (unlike the cross-site case) the request will be made.
+However, the response will immediately be checked for the `Supports-Loading-Mode: credentialed-prerender` header; if it is not present, then the response will be discarded and the prerender will fail.

-This includes both cases where the initial request redirects to a different origin through the `Location` header, or cases where the navigation occurs after the initial document is loaded, via mechanisms like the `location.href` setter or the `<meta http-equiv="refresh">` element.
+Again, this includes both cases where the initial request redirects to a different origin through the `Location` header, or cases where the navigation occurs after the initial document is loaded, via mechanisms like the `location.href` setter or the `<meta http-equiv="refresh">` element.

+For more analysis on cross-origin same-site prerendering, see [our dedicated section below](#more-details-on-cross-origin-same-site).

 ### Restrictions on the basis of being hidden